Skip to content

 Measure Your Balcony Space First

-Before anything else, grab a quick measurement of your available floor space.
-Even small greenhouses can feel bigger once assembled, so knowing your width, depth, and height limits helps prevent surprises.
+Start by measuring your available floor space carefully.
+Even compact greenhouses can feel larger once assembled, so confirm your width, depth, and height limitations before committing to a structure.

-Pro tip: Leave a few inches of breathing room around the greenhouse for airflow and easy access.
+Leave several inches of clearance around the greenhouse to allow for

 Check Your Balcony’s Weight Limits